Documentation Update in Progress

-TotalView is a dynamic source code and memory debugging for C, C++ and Fortran applications and it includes memory debugging and analysis, Xeon Phi coprocessor and OpenACC / CUDA debugging capabilities.
-This documentation will mainly focus on using TotalView's parallel debugging capabilities.
-RCC has a 64 token license for TotalView.
+TotalView is a dynamic debugging tool for source code and memory for C, C++, and Fortran applications.
+It includes memory debugging and analysis, support for the Xeon Phi coprocessor, and OpenACC / CUDA debugging capabilities.
+This documentation focuses on using TotalView's parallel debugging capabilities.
+The RCC has a 64 token license for TotalView.

 Preparing the program

 -g option for debugging.
 For example, a Fortran program named

 $ mpif90 -g -o mat_mul_par mat_mul_par.f90

 The TotalView GUI needs x11 forwarding and interactive access to the machine(s) the program to be debugged is run on.
 Therefore, you need to request an interactive computing session from the Slurm resource manager.
 Below is an example of a request.

 $ srun --pty -t 30:00 -n 4 -p genacc_q /bin/bash